InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 staffed for the 2012 season with Willie Almand being hired as the Superintendent.

-The crew logo, flying goose, is derived from the area\'s world famous water fowl hunting and nesting habitat.
+The crew logo, flying goose, is derived from the area's world famous water fowl hunting and nesting habitat.

 The crew "phrase", Pervado Tolerantia nos Benfacta was derived from